 Names of 7/7 London Bombing Victims Read Aloud

-- King Charles III expressed deep sorrow for the loss of 52 innocent lives in the tragic attacks, while Prime Minister Starmer affirmed that attempts to create division among the people were unsuccessful.
+- King Charles III expressed deep sorrow for the 52 victims who lost their lives and emphasized the importance of renewing dedication to unity, while Prime Minister Starmer affirmed that attempts to create division had been unsuccessful.

 London 7/7 attack: Victims remembered 20 years on